Bone marrow is soft, spongy, gelatinous tissue that fills the centers of bones known as medullary cavities.

 - Mast Cells: These cells are found throughout body tissues.
 They are mainly found in the skin and mucosal lining of the digestive system.
 They also play a role in mediating the immune responses by releasing chemicals, such as histamine which is stored in their granules.

 Lymphoid Stem Cells

-They develop into lymphoblast cells which produce lymphocytes.
+They develop into lymphoblast cells that produce lymphocytes.
 Lymphocytes include natural killer cells, B lymphocytes, and T lymphocytes.

 - B Cell Lymphocytes – These cells have a role in adaptive immunity.
 They recognize molecular signals from pathogens and produce antibodies against specific antigens.

 - T Cell Lymphocytes – These cells are active in cell-mediated immunity.
 They help to identify and destroy damaged, cancerous, and infected cells.